ESPRI-Mod/synda/sdt/doc/gridftp.md

     synda install cmip5.output1.MPI-M.MPI-ESM-LR.decadal1995.mon.land.Lmon.r2i1p1.v20120529 protocol=gridftp

+## Note

-Note that files not available gridftp protocol is not available, http protocol is used
+When gridftp protocol is not available, http protocol is used instead.

+This is why the command below returns a mix of gridftp url and http url

+    synda dump protocol=gridftp variable=tas limit=1000  -f -C url